March 06, 2012 | | Comments 1

 Season with salt.

-Mix and work dough with hands until well combined.
-Form into long roll and cut into 8 equal pieces.
+Form into long roll and cut into 8 equal pieces. |

 Cook potatoes in boiling water for 10 minutes or until soft.
-Drain.
+Drain. |

 In a large pan, saute onions and green peppers in oil.

-Season vegetables with cumin, ground black peppers, cayenne pepper and salt.
+Season vegetables with cumin, ground black peppers, cayenne pepper and salt. |

-Add cream cheese.
+Add potatoes, cream cheese and Cheddar cheese.

 Roll each piece of dough into a 6″ diameter circle manually or use a tortilla press as shown.
-If using the tortilla press, line with plastic to prevent from sticking to the press.

-The rolled out dough using the tortilla press is in perfect circle.
+The rolled out dough using the tortilla press is in perfect circle. |

 Place 1/2 cup filing on each piece of rolled out dough, leaving 1/2″ border.
-Moisten the border with water.

-Fold the dough over to form half moon shape, seal edges, and crimp with fork.
+Fold the dough over to form half moon shape, seal edges, and crimp with fork. |

-Fried the empanadas in oil until golden brown.
+Fried the empanadas in oil until golden brown. |

 Looks really good and pretty easy.
 Will give them a try for our vegetarian family members.